 Safety First

 As babies explore with their mouths, safety becomes a priority.
-Ensure toys are made from non-toxic materials and meet age grading.
+Make sure toys are made from non-toxic materials and meet age grading.
 Avoid toys with small parts that could pose choking hazards per CPSC 16 CFR Part 1501.
 For infants under 18 months, avoid strings, straps, or cords longer than 12 inches (Toy Association guidance).
-Always supervise your baby’s playtime to prevent accidents and reduce choking risks (AAP, reaffirmed 2019).
-Have you checked if your baby’s toys are age-appropriate and safe?

 Watching your baby explore the world through sensory play can be a joyful experience.
 Their curiosity is limitless, and each toy offers a new adventure.
-What toys have you found most engaging for your baby?
-Share your insights in the comments below and let’s help each other discover new ways to make playtime safe and exciting!

 Age Range For Grabbing